USwampertor/USwampertor/README.md

 - Integrated Elasticsearch and Grafana for data management and analysis.
 - Heatmap generator tool for analytics made in C++ with SFML as graphics system

-### UNREAL ENGINE 4 AND GAME ENGINE PROGRAMMING AND TOOL ENGINEER
+### UNITY, UNREAL ENGINE 4 AND GAME ENGINE PROGRAMMING AND TOOL ENGINEER
 4M2Q Studios | Guadalajara Jalisco | 2019-2021

 * Super Astreus 2